 Making Soil Testing Economical

 Other organizations are working to improve the testing and profitability of carbon content soil testing.
 A single traditional carbon content soil test may cost between $15-20.
-In order to accurately test the change over time of carbon sequestration in a single acre of farmland, you would need to take so many tests that it would outweigh the offset of whatever carbon credits you might qualify for by a factor of five.
+To accurately test the change over time of carbon sequestration in a single acre of farmland, you would need to take so many tests that it would outweigh the offset of whatever carbon credits you might qualify for by a factor of five.

 Ranching and Livestock Management to Increase Soil Carbon Content

-Tracking the movements of free-grazing animals can clue researchers in to the places where the soil is strongest and weakest.
-It’s not only a good practice for carbon trackers, but also for ranchers looking to direct their cattle to the best places to graze.
+Tracking the movements of free-grazing animals can clue researchers into the places where the soil is strongest and weakest.
+It’s not only a good practice for carbon trackers but also for ranchers looking to direct their cattle to the best places to graze.

 Each month our analyst team reviews an emerging trend with interested listeners — alternating between Healthcare and Agriculture — outlining macro-trends, industry sub-sectors, key influencers, market leaders, and potential investment opportunities.
 Register for the series here.